-We feel these results demonstrate the power of our importance sampling algorithm.
-The models of this chapter are highly stochastic and provide difficult challenges for RL algorithms.
-We were able to show that our algorithm is can find good solutions in the presence of noise while at the same time remaining sensitive to small differences in the market.
-Furthermore, we were able to successfully balance two major objectives of real market-makers in a simple framework that allows for a natural specification of the trade-off between the objectives.
+We feel these results clearly demonstrate the power of our importance sampling algorithm.
+The models of this chapter are highly stochastic and provide difficult challenges for reinforcement learning algorithms.
+We were able to show that our algorithm is can find good solutions in the presence of large amounts of noise while at the same time remaining sensitive to small differences in the market.
+Furthermore, we were able to successfully balance two major objectives of real market-makers in a simple framework that allows for a natural specification of the desired trade-off between the objectives.